 To reach the North Rim from Crawford, head south on North Rim Road to the North Rim Ranger Station parking area.

-Overall, North Vista Trail is the 26th most popular walking & backpacking of all 72 hiking in Colorado.
+Overall, North Vista Trail is the 26th most popular hiking trail of all 72 hikes in Colorado.